meta-trial/meta3-demo/README.rst

     * Account Manager
     * Staff
     * Clinician Super

 * Click SAVE at the bottom of the form

 Now you are ready to screen your first participant!

-Click `Home` on breadcrumbs to the left on the top bar to get started.
+Click ``Home`` on the breadcrumbs at the left on the top bar to get started.

 Troubleshooting